Class of 1993

 Julie Tipton Higdon, MSN'93, leads a Baptist Health walk-in clinic for the Lone Oak School community in Paducah, Kentucky, where she is on the leadership team of school officials to pioneer a model to implement educational programs, act as a valuable resource for immunization and school/sports physical requirements, and work to lessen truancy in both children and staff (2015).

 Leslie Welch Hopkins, MSN'93, was a panelist for the VUSN Alumni Board's MSN Know Your Value, "Best Practices for Virtual Interviewing," in March 2022, and for its "Salary and Contract Negotiation for New NPs," in April.
 That month, she presented, "Preceptor Incentives: A Survey of the Program Director Special Interest Group," at the National Organization of Nurse Practitioner Faculties conference and received its Outstanding Service Award for her work as the chair of the program director special interest group.
-Leslie is the director of the Adult-Gerontology Primary Care Nurse Practitioner specialty and associate professor at VUSN.
 Leslie is co-author of "Suicide Detection and Treatment in a Nurse-led, Interprofessional Primary Care Practice: A 2-year Report of Quality Data," published in The Nurse Practitioner in April 2021.
 She was promoted to associate professor at VUSN in June, and co-authored "Increasing Human Papillomavirus Immunization in the Primary Care Setting," in The Nurse Practitioner in October.
-Leslie is lead author for a chapter on hepatitis C treatment in an e-book, Sexually Transmitted Infections, An Issue of Nursing Clinics, published by Elsevier Health Sciences in August 2020.
+She is lead author for a chapter on hepatitis C treatment in an e-book, Sexually Transmitted Infections, An Issue of Nursing Clinics, published by Elsevier Health Sciences in August 2020.
 She received the VUSN Sara K. Archer Excellence in Teaching Award from students in the Adult-Gerontology Primary Care Nurse Practitioner specialty that same month.
 Leslie was recognized in August 2019 for 25 years of service at Vanderbilt University.
 She co-authored "Consequences of Dietary Sugar Consumption: A Historical Perspective," published in The Nurse Practitioner , and presented "Suicide Risk and Prevention among Nurses" at the Tennessee Nurses Association conference, both in October.
-Leslie co-presented a poster at Vanderbilt University's Health Professions Education Research Day in October 2017.
+She co-presented a poster at Vanderbilt University's Health Professions Education Research Day in October 2017.
 She was named an Southeastern Conference Academic Leadership Development Program fellow in October 2016, and was vice chair-elect for the Vanderbilt University Faculty Senate for 2016-17.
+Leslie is director of the AGPCNP specialty and associate professor at VUSN.

 Marion Maury Jones, MSN'93, and her husband were the subject of an April 2018 article in the Star News Online about her life as a student and nurse and his as a professional songwriter.
 They live in Wilmington, North Carolina.